 Spaghetti Squash Recipes:

-You can also keep things simple by seasoning the spaghetti squash with salt and olive oil or buttery spread – it makes the perfect accompaniment to sautéed kale and a toasted English muffin, as seen in the photo below.
+There are also recipes on my blog for spaghetti squash lo mein, spaghetti squash parmigiana, and numerous others.
+Or you can keep things simple by seasoning the spaghetti squash with salt and olive oil or buttery spread – it makes the perfect accompaniment to sautéed kale and a toasted English muffin, as seen in the photo below.

 I’ve written up the recipe and am also including instructions for how to cook spaghetti squash in the microwave for those of you who would rather not cook it in the oven.